Titus Petersen, finalist for "Future Tech Leader of the Year"

 WSDOT provides a variety of tools to help plan your trip over Snoqualmie Pass:

-- Sign up for email updates
+- Sign up for email updates and text message alerts.

 - Snoqualmie Mountain Pass Web page for real-time travel information and to view traffic cameras.